Assessment & Results

 AuSAP's scope of work includes special purpose car seats, modified car seats and harnesses/vests.

 The first program of work focused on special purpose car seats, whilst further research into modified car seats and harnesses/vests is being undertaken.

 A total of 54 crash tests and assessments have been completed, involving fifteen special purpose car seats.
 This work was undertaken between June 2021 and August 2022.

 The development of the AuSAP Test and Assessment Protocol for special purpose car seats involved extensive research and investigation over nearly 12 months (2020/21).

 The Expert Committee investigated relevant Australian and overseas standards (and test methods), including from Europe, Canada, USA, China, Brazil and Japan.
-The review found that only the Australian and newer European standard (ECE r129) include side impact testing requirements.

 The project team also undertook a desktop review of the various independent child restraint assessment programs in Australia and internationally and found that no program includes specialty restraint systems.
 Further a literature search identified limited research about specialty restraint products and methods for safety and performance testing.